DDE-ECMR-workshop/DDE-EMCR-workshop.github.io/_pages/organisers.md

 <img src="../images/cici.jpg" alt="Cici"/>

 Cici is a geophysics postdoc in the Deep Earth Imaging Future Science Platform.
-She
+She is curious about the non-science bits that make working as a researcher so enjoyable.
+Her favorite past-time is eating chips and salsa.
+Also drinking coffee.

 Ask her about [Tingles](https://en.wikipedia.org/wiki/Eucalyptus_jacksonii).